studygolang/gctt-godoc/Source/os/os.md

     // USER=gopher
     // GOPATH not set

-<h2 id="Mkdir">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/file.go#L199">Mkdir</a>
+<h2 id="Mkdir">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/file.go#L204">Mkdir</a>
     <a href="#Mkdir">¶</a></h2>
 <pre>func Mkdir(name <a href="/builtin/#string">string</a>, perm <a href="#FileMode">FileMode</a>) <a href="/builtin/#error">error</a></pre>

-Mkdir creates a new directory with the specified name and permission bits.
+Mkdir creates a new directory with the specified name and permission bits (before umask).
 If there is an error, it will be of type *PathError.

-<h2 id="MkdirAll">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/path.go#L9">MkdirAll</a>
+<h2 id="MkdirAll">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/path.go#L10">MkdirAll</a>
     <a href="#MkdirAll">¶</a></h2>
 <pre>func MkdirAll(path <a href="/builtin/#string">string</a>, perm <a href="#FileMode">FileMode</a>) <a href="/builtin/#error">error</a></pre>

 MkdirAll creates a directory named path, along with any necessary parents, and returns nil, or else returns an error.
-The permission bits perm are used for all directories that MkdirAll creates.
+The permission bits perm (before umask) are used for all directories that MkdirAll creates.
 If path is already a directory, MkdirAll does nothing and returns nil.

-<h2 id="NewSyscallError">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/error.go#L30">NewSyscallError</a>
+<h2 id="NewSyscallError">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/error.go#L48">NewSyscallError</a>
     <a href="#NewSyscallError">¶</a></h2>
 <pre>func NewSyscallError(syscall <a href="/builtin/#string">string</a>, err <a href="/builtin/#error">error</a>) <a href="/builtin/#error">error</a></pre>